Enter your ZIP to

 What Are Impact Windows?

-Impact windows are specially engineered to resist shattering, even under extreme force.
-These windows are made with safety glass.
+Impact windows are specially engineered with safety glass to resist shattering, even under extreme force.
 That means they include multiple layers of glass and a durable interlayer (often polyvinyl butyral, or PVB) that holds the glass intact when struck.
 This technology prevents the window from breaking apart, reducing the risk of dangerous glass shards shattering into your home and keeping your home’s interior protected.

 a home in florida along side a lake with a closeup shot of its impact windows

-Impact windows have undergone rigorous testing to ensure they can withstand both high wind speeds and direct impact from debris.
+Impact windows undergo rigorous testing to ensure they can withstand both high wind speeds and direct impact from debris.
 As a result, they’re an excellent choice for anyone looking to bolster their home’s defenses against natural disasters, as well as to improve safety, energy efficiency, and noise reduction.

-Be aware that impact windows are sometimes mistakenly called storm windows.
-However, storm windows are actually installed over/on top of an existing window in your home.
-Impact windows are installed like any other window directly into your home’s structure.
+Be aware that these windows are sometimes mistakenly called storm windows.
+However, contractors install storm windows over/on top of an existing window in your home.
+Impact windows, on the other hand, function like any other window installed directly into your home’s structure.

 Why Homeowners Choose Hurricane Windows